rpglab/NN_PF/README.md

 Website: https://rpglab.github.io/people/Thuan-Pham/

 ## Datasets:
-The data set and coded are uploaded on Figshare.
+The datasets are available on Figshare.
 The link is as follows:
 <a class="off" href="https://figshare.com/articles/dataset/Generated_Data_for_Different_Systems/19427006/2"  target="_blank">https://figshare.com/articles/dataset/Generated_Data_for_Different_Systems/19427006/2</a>

 ## Citation: